 Bradford Industrial Museum, Moorside Mills, Moorside Road, Eccleshill, Bradford, BD2 3HP – Visit Now

 Bradford was a key part in the industrialisation of the North.
 With the explosion of mills and factories and the need for more workers than the area already had, Bradford’s industrial story is one of migration and multicultural working.
 Based in Moorside Mills, Bradford Industrial Museum transports you back to the 1800’s, with objects, machinery and entire rooms that show us what life was like for the workers and those making a profit from them.
-Although the Museum will only be open this year in accordance with social distancing guidelines, here’s what we have to look forward to when we can visit.

 travel through time as you explore three different worker’s houses